SuperDumbMario2/miiniverse/README.md

 # How to install
 Upload the entrie repo to the root of your server.

-After this create a db and import the "miiniverse.sql" file.
+After this create a db and import the "miniverse.sql" file.

 Then, set up the dbconnect.php file to connect to your DB.